I’d just asked the kids clustered in the classroom, “Which of you is about 14 years old, or born around the year 2000?”.

 “To stop cutting down the trees”, “opportunities for the young people of the village”, “better support for our community from the government”.….. the demands kept coming.
 But they weren’t just making demands.
 They are clearly committed to delivering on them too.

-In just a few minutes, these teens born in 2000 had nailed the core elements of the new development goals which are being negotiated right now by representatives of all the nations of the world, and which must be agreed to by September 2015 at the UN General Assembly gathering of world leaders in New York.
+In just in a few minutes, these teens born in 2000 had nailed the core elements of the new development goals which are being negotiated right now by representatives of all the nations of the world, and which must be agreed by September 2015 at the UN General Assembly gathering of world leaders in New York.

 I suppose it should be no surprise as these demands are so universal: access to basic dignified life opportunities, offered by decent local governments that respect people as equal citizens, and gives the youth something to hope for, the dream of a life full of opportunity.

 And like Generation Z’s the world over, they love tech – but even the basics are out of reach for most.
 None of them has a mobile phone or computer.
 The only local TV is in a bar and even radios are rare.
 They crave knowledge of the outside world yet access to information is painfully constrained.